tpku/yrgopelago/README.md

 14. style.css:1-4 - the "main"-tag is found here, as well is in the small main.css-file.
 Maybe move the "main"-tag from main.css here, and move the "body"-tag from main.css to global.css?
 The you can remove main.css altogether.
 15. style.css:28-38 - Can't these rows go together just under table.calendar?
 Just to try to keep the code a bit dry?
 16. style.css:108-110 - Be removed?
+17. script.js:10-13 - This is probably left after testing.
+Be removed?